A Mechanistic Study of Transformers Training Dynamics: Theoretical results

-In this section, we detail our theoretical insights on the learning dynamics.
-It should be noted that all our derivations are conducted with arbitrary embedding dimension $d$ and we do not consider theoretical simplifications of the transformer we study (introduced in \cref{sec:model}).
+In this section, we detail our theoretical insights into the learning dynamics.
+It should be noted that all our derivations are conducted with an embedding dimension of $d$ and our transformer block contains the key components of its larger counterparts (see \cref{sec:setting}).